 During the past 5-year charter term, our student population has remained pretty consistent.
 We have always had a population which has a large number of students classified as economically disadvantaged and being a minority.
-In 2014-2015, 85% or our students were eligible to receive free or reduced lunch (FRL) and 93% of our total population were considered minorities.
-In the 2018-2019 school year, there has been an increase of our students who are classified as economically disadvantaged with our overall percentage now being 91.7%.
-In addition, our minority rate has decreased slightly to 89.4%.
-During this time, the number of Exceptional Students in Education (ESE) increase from 15 to 19.
-Our English Language Learners (ELL) numbers have also increased from 45 to 55.
+In 2014-2015, 91% or our students were eligible to receive free or reduced lunch (FRL) and 91% of our total population were considered minorities.
+In the 2018-2019 school year, there has been an increase of our students who are classified as economically disadvantaged with our overall percentage now being 95.8%.
+In addition, our minority rate increased to 94.3%.
+During this time, the number of Exceptional Students in Education (ESE) increase from 21 to 30.
+Our English Language Learners (ELL) numbers have also increased from 36 to 82.
 With such large numbers of students needing unique assistance, we needed to hire additional assistance for interventions and small group differentiation to ensure these students were getting the assistance they need.
 In addition, we were able to hire an additional curriculum coach to work with teachers to ensure best instructional practices were transpiring daily.
 We were fortunate to have the opportunity to have a guidance counselor part time over the past 3 years.
 This has provided us the opportunity to help with social and emotional barriers which are preventing our students from meeting their full potential due outside influences at home.